Guidance Notes for Schools/Departments regarding Cardiff University's school placement scheme

 - The exact dates of the placement.

-- A map of the Universities locations will also be included in the pack that is sent out to the individual.
+- A map of the Universities locations should also be included in the pack that is sent out to the individual.

 - The School representative will also been informed in writing of the confirmation of the placement.

-7. Will the School/Directorate have to put together a programme/timetable of events for the pupil?
+7. Will the School/Department have to put together a programme/timetable of events for the pupil?

-It is advisable that a School/Directorate should plan for the arrival of the pupil and consider what areas of the working environment the pupil will be able to get involved in and what duties they will be able to carry out.
+It is advisable that a School/Department should plan for the arrival of the pupil and consider what areas of the working environment the pupil will be able to get involved in and what duties they will be able to carry out.
 This will aid both the pupil and the employer and ensure that a varied placement is given.
-It may be useful for a School/Directorate to put together a programme/timetable for the pupil so they are aware of what exactly they will be doing and when.
+It may be useful for the School/Department to put together a programme/timetable for the pupil so they are aware of what exactly they will be doing and when.